rainbowdashlabs/sql-java/README.md

 }
 ```

-After our script is executed all tables should be created and we are ready to go.
+After our script is executed all tables should be created, and we are ready to go.

 ## Sidenote on versioning